greenhub-project/docs/reference/current-user.md

 ## Generate New API Key

-Generates a new API token key for the current user.
+Generate a new API token key for the current user.

 ```
 PUT /v1/me/token